UPDATED in 2017!

 -Added natural flavor (but what chemicals could these flavors consist of?)

-I wasn’t getting what I needed from the veterinarian we were going to either.
+I wasn’t getting what I needed from the veterinarian we were going to.
 I was constantly questioning kibble and seeking help to start feeding my pups raw food or something of a higher quality.
 Luckily, I found our life-changing veterinarian, a holistic wellness doctor who advocates for a raw diet.
 The stories she could tell you are unreal… about dogs with allergies, teeth decay, arthritis, etc., who went from commercial grade kibble diet to raw and are now 100% healthy.
+Cancer reversal with raw food – yes, CANCER REVERSAL!!

 Raw feeding was tough for me at first.
 I had to start handling raw meat, which I had never really done before.
-Over time, it has become a lot easier to handle and feed, the benefits have been amazing.
-As a soon to be eight and seven-year-old, Izzy and Hudson have amazingly shiny white teeth and neither of them have gotten a dental since Izzy got her first, and probably last at four years old.
-Other benefits I’ve seen: shiny and healthy coat, no food allergies, fantastic energy levels, and their stool is small and compact since they absorb so many nutrients.
-Hudson, who has had bad joints in the past is doing amazing, and his veterinarian is so pleased not seeing any arthritis progression.
+Over time, it has become a lot easier to handle and feed and the benefits for my dogs have been amazing.
+As a soon to be eight and seven-year-old, Izzy and Hudson have amazingly shiny white teeth and neither of them

-Izzy & Hudson: Raw beef with edible bones, liver, organ meat and tripe.
-Hudson gets a raw egg every few days.
-We get this raw beef mixture from a small farm in Wisconsin.
+Izzy & Hudson: Raw beef, turkey or pork with edible bones, liver, organ meat and tripe.
+Both get a raw egg every other day (I only feed the eggshell if the egg comes from a local farmer I know who does not clean their eggshells with chemicals.
+We get this raw beef mixture from a small farm in Wisconsin and I am sourcing meats from other local places.

 With or without Lamb Bone Soup, my pups hoover their food now.
 They get so excited for breakfast and dinner they can’t contain themselves most of the time.